-Westpac Building Only Insurance Review
+Westpac Building Only Insurance

 When it’s probably your biggest asset, you want to be sure you can get things back to normal if the unexpected happens.
 That’s where Westpac building insurance can help.

-Levels of Cover offered under Westpac Building Only Insurance
+Levels of cover offered under Westpac Building Only insurance

-hen incidents like fire, theft, storms, floods, explosions and malicious acts damage your building, this policy will cover the cost of the removal of debris.
+When incidents like fire, theft, storms, floods, explosions and malicious acts damage your building, this policy will cover the cost of the removal of debris.
 Emergency accommodation up to $10,000 is provided to help you find somewhere to stay until you get back on your feet, while there’s a Safety net of up to 10% of the sum insured for your building when repair costs are greater than your sum insured.

 Removal of debris is once again covered, while protection against electrical motor burnout and accidental glass breakage are both added to the list of policy features.
 The Safety net for when repair costs are more than the sum insured rises to 20%, while emergency accommodation is covered up to 10% of the sum insured or for 12 months (whichever is less).